Euclid: Identity and historicity

+Euclid is often referred to as 'Euclid of Alexandria' to differentiate him from the earlier philosopher Euclid of Megara, a pupil of Socrates included in dialogues of Plato with whom he was historically conflated.
+Valerius Maximus, the 1st century AD Roman compiler of anecdotes, mistakenly substituted Euclid's name for Eudoxus (4th century BC) as the mathematician to whom Plato sent those asking how to double the cube.
+Perhaps on the basis of this mention of a mathematical Euclid roughly a century early, Euclid became mixed up with Euclid of Megara in medieval Byzantine sources (now lost), eventually leading Euclid the mathematician to be ascribed details of both men's biographies and described as Megarensis (lit. 'of Megara').
+The Byzantine scholar Theodore Metochites (c.
+1300) explicitly conflated the two Euclids, as did printer Erhard Ratdolt's 1482 editio princeps of Campanus of Novara's Latin translation of the Elements.
+After the mathematician Bartolomeo Zamberti appended most of the extant biographical fragments about either Euclid to the preface of his 1505 translation of the Elements, subsequent publications passed on this identification.
+A further confusion, which gives the birthplace of Euclid as Gela, Sicily, arises from the fact that Euclid of Megara is sometimes said to have been born in Gela.
+Later Renaissance scholars, particularly Peter Ramus, reevaluated this claim, proving it false via issues in chronology and contradiction in early sources.

-Arab sources written many centuries after his death give vast amounts of information concerning Euclid's life, but are completely unverifiable.
-Most scholars consider them of dubious authenticity; Heath in particular contends that the fictionalization was done to strengthen the connection between a revered mathematician and the Arab world.
+Medieval Arabic sources give vast amounts of information concerning Euclid's life, but are completely unverifiable.
+Euclid, who was supposedly a Tyre-born Greek domiciled at Damascus, was claimed to have been the son of Naucrates.
+Most scholars consider them of dubious authenticity.
+Heath in particular contends that the fictionalization was done to strengthen the connection between a revered mathematician and the Arab world.
 There are also numerous anecdotal stories concerning to Euclid, all of uncertain historicity, which "picture him as a kindly and gentle old man".
 The best known of these is Proclus' story about Ptolemy asking Euclid if there was a quicker path to learning geometry than reading his Elements, which Euclid replied with "there is no royal road to geometry".
 This anecdote is questionable since a very similar interaction between Menaechmus and Alexander the Great is recorded from Stobaeus.
-Both the accounts were written in the 5th century AD, neither indicate their source, and neither story appears in ancient Greek literature.
+Both accounts were written in the 5th century AD, neither indicates its source, and neither appears in ancient Greek literature.